Each Guard is Hand-crafted and Backed by Our 365-Day FREE Return Policy.

 It’s the best way to keep your teeth aligned in their new position.

-Failure to wear a retainer can cause your teeth to shift back to where they were before your orthodontic treatments and, in some cases, shift them into even worse positions.
+Failure to wear a retainer, including a custom clear retainer, can cause your teeth to shift back to where they were before your orthodontic treatments and, in some cases, shift them into even worse positions.

 This could result in needing to wear braces again and starting the process over, potentially for an even more extended period than the first time.